aornota/bridge/src/md/3000 Uncontested auctions/3100 Standard opening bids/3110 1NT opening bid/- 1NT opening bid -.md

      - (by partnership agreement) some 6322 (semi-balanced) hands with a 6-card minor can also be opened {1NT}... *)

-A typical {1NT} opening hand with scattered honours (and 2½ quick tricks) - and no need to worry about the useless doubleton because if partner is strong enough to respond, there is a good chance that they will have something useful in the spade suit:
+A balanced hand with 13 HCP and scattered honours - and 2½ quick tricks - that shuould be opened {1NT} (with no need to worry about the useless doubleton because if partner is strong enough to respond, there is a good chance that they will have something useful in the spade suit):

 > {| s:84 h:AQJ6 d:J932 c:KQ7 --shape --hcp |}